T-Troll/alienfx-tools/README.md

   - "Enable Fan control" selected (the same reason as for `alienfan-gui`)
 - `alienfx-mon` require Administrator rights in case ESIF or BIOS monitoring enabled (the same reason as for `alienfx-gui`)
 - The rest of the `alienfx-` tools does not require Administrator privilege and can be run at any level.
-- All the tools don't require an internet connection, but `alienfan-gui`, `alienfx-mon` and `alienfx-gui` will connect to GitHub to check for updates if a connection is available.
+- All the tools don't require an Internet connection, but `alienfan-gui`, `alienfx-mon` and `alienfx-gui` will connect to GitHub to check for updates if a connection is available.

 ## Installation
 - Download the latest release archive or installer package from [here](https://github.com/T-Troll/alienfx-tools/releases).